Writing Center at Merrimack

 • to the writer for later reference, and

-• to the writer’s instructor for making the Center’s work transparent to the campus community.
+• to the writer’s instructor (unless the writer opts-out) to keep the Center’s work transparent to the campus community.

 If you miss an appointment, you will not be able to schedule another for that day.
 You may still participate in a walk-in session on a first-come, first-served basis.
-Missing 3 appointments without notice results in your WCOnline account being deactivated and thus preventing you from making future appointments.
-If you wish to have your account reactivated, you must contact the Writing Center Director with an explanation.
+Missing 3 appointments without notice results in your scheduling access being deactivated and thus preventing you from making future appointments.
+If you wish to have your access reactivated, you must contact the Writing Center with an explanation.

 Though you must be a Merrimack student to use the Writing Center’s services, the writing you bring does not need to be from a course.
 Resumes, cover letters, graduate school personal statements, and creative writing—as well as any other forms of writing—are all welcome.